paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 Role                    | Description                 | Customizations
 :---------------------- | :-------------------------- | :----------------------
 _locales_ | A set of parameters that defines the user's language, region and any special variant preferences.
-The role takes an existing locale file located at `locale/files` customized or not (e.g. `ak_GH`, `en_GH`, `en_US`, `de_NL`) and sets it as the default locale for your system. | - `en_GH` and `Africa/Accra` are the default locales provided.
-Replace them with your own if your language and timezone are different.<br /> :: The default configuration is in: `locales/defaults/main.yml`
+The role takes an existing locale file located at `locale/files` customized or not (e.g. `ak_GH`, `en_GH`, `en_US`, `de_NL`) and sets it as the default locale for your system. | `en_GH` and `Africa/Accra` are the default locales provided.
+Replace them with your own if your language and timezone are different. :: The default configuration is in: `locales/defaults/main.yml`
 _essentials_ | Provides the most basic libraries that are globally required by most packages. | Packages can be added or removed from the list.
 Also with GNOME 3 PPA added nautilus is automatically
 |<br />|
 _apache-maven_ | A software project management and comprehension tool.